 Data collection and data storage is carried out in accordance with Section 25 Paragraph 2 No. 1 TTDSG.
 The subsequent data processing is carried out in accordance with Article 6 Paragraph 1 Sentence 1 Letter f of the GDPR on the basis of our legitimate interest in ensuring the functionality and availability of our Platform and based on our legitimate interest in efficient error monitoring, elimination and performance monitoring.

-In order to use the services and conclude investment and profit participation contracts via the Platform, you must successfully register on the Platform and create a user account using a valid email address and/or connect your account to a Blockchain wallet.
+In order to use the services and conclude investment and profit participation contracts via the Platform, you must successfully register on the Platform and create a user account using a valid email address and/or connect your account to an external Blockchain wallet.

 The user's registration may require the successful completion of an identification process and the positive verification of the legal requirements for money laundering regulations (in particular the Money Laundering Act), the so-called KYC process, see point 13.